Akianonymus/rom_builder/README.md

 **5.** If you want to clone some repos, or do something in ROM folder, add those commands in clone.sh, make sure you don't fuck it up.

+If your main tree have .dependencies file, then it will sync those dependencies too.

 **6.** Open [drone ci](https://cloud.drone.io/).

 Tap on repository name which you forked from this repo.